fbpx

 In addition to supplements, there’s a handful of other random little tidbits that can be helpful for fighting insulin resistance:

-• Sleep – The amount of sleep you get affects everything from inflammation to insulin sensitivity – do your best to get adequate sleep every night
+• Supplements Sleep – The amount of sleep you get affects everything from inflammation to insulin sensitivity – do your best to get adequate sleep every night

 • Get some sunshineResearch suggests that there’s a pretty strong link between vitamin D levels and insulin resistance.
 Try to get some sunshine every day or take a high-quality vitamin D supplement